About the Filmmakers

 Jessie Atkin

-Jessie Atkin is a 2015 graduate of the MFA Creative Writing Program at American University.
+Jessie Atkin is a DC based writer and social media manager.
 She writes fiction, poetry, essays, and plays.
-Her work has appeared in The Rumpus, The YA Review Network, Writers Resist, Flock Lit, and elsewhere.
+Her work has appeared in The Rumpus, The Writing Disorder, Daily Science Fiction, The Times of Israel, The Jerusalem Post, and elsewhere.
 She is also the Social Media Coordinator for the documentary, Imagining the Indian: The Fight Against Native American Mascoting.
+Jessie holds an MFA in creative writing from American University.